 MILK is proud to present WHOLE GLORY by prolific tattoo artist Scott Campbell during Miami Art Week.
 WHOLE GLORY was first held at Milk Gallery in New York in November 2015.
 Selected at random, visitors won a free tattoo by Campbell, with a caveat: they could not choose or see what he was doing; in turn, he could not see them.
 The winner put their arm through a hole in the wall for Campbell to tattoo their prize.
 This was a huge and widely-reported success, and quickly moved to Los Angeles at the Shinola DTLA for its second iteration.
 It has been presented in Moscow (Garage Museum) and London (Lazarides Gallery).

 A look into modern portraiture, drawn entirely from artists who are part of the Mana Common community.
 This collection—which includes painting, photography, and sculpture—observes the multifaceted ways in which a sitter can be represented.
 The gaze of the artist, and their individual approach, is as much on display; beyond the objective of creating a likeness of the subject, the personal and political intentions of the portrait are also the focus of this exhibition.
 Curated by Ysabel Pinyol, Curatorial Director at Mana Common.
-Artists include: John Dubrow, How and Nosm, James English Leary, and Shelter Serra.
+Artists include: John Dubrow, How and Nosm, James English Leary, Shelter Serra, and Zoë Sua Kay.